DrWatt/Softcompexam/HowTo.md

 ```bash
 $ ./project.py --xgb --data https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv
 ```
-To specify different parameters than the default ones, you have to create a JSON file with inside a dictionary like the one seen above (you can find an example [here](params.json)) and specify it with the `--xgparams` flag:
+To specify parameters other than the default ones, you have to create a JSON file containing a dictionary like the one seen above (you can find an example [here](params.json)) and specify the file name with the `--xgparams` flag:
 ```bash
 $ ./project.py --xgb --xgparams params.json
 ```
-You can also perform only inference with a pretrained model specifing the path or URL of an already trained BDT in .joblib format:
+You can also perform inference only, with a pretrained model, specifing the path or URL to an already trained BDT in .joblib format:
 ```bash
 $ ./project.py --xgb --modelupload "XGBoost_Model.joblib"
 ```
-After the training you will find your model saved in joblib format and plots for accuracy and loss function.
-While, after the predictions, you will find a csv file with all the labels for each entry of the dataset in input.
+After the training you will find the trained model, saved in joblib format, and plots for accuracy and loss function.
+Whereas, after the predictions, you will find a csv file with a label for each entry of the dataset in input.

 ### Neural Network from Keras (NN)

-To run a training of a BDT you have to type on the Command Line:
+To run a training of a Neural Network multi-classificator you have to type on the Command Line:
 ```bash
 ./project.py --nn
 ```
-his will trigger a training of the default dataset (that you can find [here](https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv) however the script will automatically download it) with default parameters:
+This will trigger training with the default dataset (that you can find [here](https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv), however the script will automatically download it) with default parameters:
 - Number of epochs : 48
 - Batch size: 30
 - Validation split: 0.3

-To specify different values for these parameters you can add them after the `--nnparams` flag, writing 0 for the ones you still want the default value:
+To specify different values for these parameters you can add them after the `--nnparams` flag, writing 0 for the ones for which you still want to use the default value:
 ```bash
 ./project.py --nn --nnparams 50 2 0.1
 ```